 - 1. The applicant is to fill out an LUPZ Request Form which will serve as the primary means to initiate the GRIC Right of Entry Permit request process. - 2.
-On the LUPZ Request Form (or as attachments) please include the following information: - A. Name / Organization of applicant or Name / Enrollment Number of applicant if applicable - B. Address, phone number, fax number and email address of applicant - C. Site map (8 1/2" x 11") of project location including District, Section, Township and Range is preferred.
-The commonly-known name for the site with coordinates is another option. - D. A written narrative directed to the Ordinance Team detailing the name or names of the company or companies involved in the entry, type of project, Community Entity/Contract associated with the entry, the primary contact(s) for the applicant (and its subcontractors if applicable) and a description of the proposed activity. - E. Expected time frames of the activity (start and end date). - Please see the Example and Information Sheets on pages 4 & 5 for other possible required data - 3.
-If Photographs, Video or any other form of recordings are intended to be a part of the entry then please fill out the included Media Release Form answering all questions on the form.
-If the entry involves interviews of Tribal Staff or Community Members then concurrence of the Office of the Community Manager or the Cultural Resources Standing Committee and possibly the Tribal Council respectively will have to be secured. - 4.
-Please e-mail your filled-out LUPZ Form, Supporting Narrative and other documents including a Media Release Form if applicable to LUPZSupportGroup@gric.nsn.us and copy the Ordinance Team at OrdinanceTeam@gric.nsn.us to initiate required processing. - 5.
-The LUPZ Support Group will initiate the formal administrative log-in process of the LUPZ Form (and attachments if applicable) and assign the matter an LUPZ Number.
-The Support Group will then forward the form and any attachments to the Ordinance Team. - 6.
-The Ordinance Team Project Manager or his designate will review and initial-off on the received documents and check the appropriate box. - 7.
-If the "Decline" box is checked, the LUPZ Support Group will be notified and subject form will be closed out and the documents returned to the Support Group for the appropriate follow up measures. - 8.
-The attending Team Member will scan all documents, make a copy of the approved original LUPZ Request Form, create a digital folder on the L-Drive, create a hard file and place the original form in it.

-- The attending Team Member will create the appropriate memos and permit forms and forward the submittal packet to the LUPZ Support Group for review and concurrence by LUPZ Director Kimberly Cooper or her designate. - 10.
-If the requestor wants to attend the meeting in support of his or her request or the attending Team Member suggests the requestor or his or her representative should be present to answer questions from the committee, this must be known at this point and the administrative forms for the Office of the Community Manager and the Executive Office noted appropriately.
-Otherwise, that person or those persons will not be allowed to attend the meeting. - 11.
-The submittal packet will then be returned to the Ordinance Team and processed for completion of required administrative reviews and approvals by the Office of the Community Manager (OCM) and Executive Office with final preparation for submittal to the Community Council Secretary's Office (CCSO) by the next submittal deadline for placement on the following agenda for the Natural Resources Standing Committee Meeting (and the Cultural Resources Standing Committee if applicable).
-It is recommended all applications for a Right of Entry Permit be submitted to LUPZ at least 15 working days prior to the posted NRSC Meeting date to allow time for required administrative reviews and approvals.
+On the LUPZ Request Form (or as attachments) please include the following information: - A. Name / Organization of applicant or Name / Enrollment Number of applicant if applicable - B. Address, phone number and email address of applicant - C. A written narrative addressed to the LUPZ Ordinance Team detailing the name or names of all the nersons involved in the entry, which camp or camps are to be visited the primary contact(s) for the applicant, vehicle(s) to be used in the entry and a description of the proposed activity. - D. Expected date or time frame of the activity (the day of or the start and end date). - Please see the Example and Information Sheets on pages 4 & 5 for other possible required data - 3.
+If Photographs, Video or any other form of recordings are intended to be a part of the entry then please fill out the included Communications & Public Affairs (CPAO) Request for Media Form answering all questions on the form.
+If the entry involves interviews of Tribal Staff or Community Members, then concurrence of the Office of the Community Manager or the Cultural Resources Standing Committee and possibly the Community Council respectively will have to be secured before the permit is valid. - 4.
+Please e-mail your filled-out LUPZ Form, Supporting Narrative and other documents including a Media Release Form if applicable to LUPZSupportGroup@gric.nsn.us and copy the Land Use Ordinance Officers at OrdinanceTeam@gric.nsn.us to initiate required processing.
+You may also mail your application packet to the contact information in Section 1. - 5.
+The LUPZ Support Group will initiate the formal administrative log-in process of the LUPZ Form (and attachments if applicable). - 6.
+The Ordinance Team will create a file, prepare appropriate memos, and permit forms whereby the submittal packet will be forwarded to LUPZ Director Kimberly Cooper for review and concurrence. - 7.
+The Application Packet will then be delivered to Office of the Community Manager (OCM) for required reviews and concurrences at that office followed by the same process at the Executive Office.
+Final preparation for submittal to the Community Council Secretary's Office (CCSO) by the next submittal deadline will occur for placement onto the following agenda for the Natural Resources Standing Committee Meeting (and the Cultural Resources Standing Committee if applicable).
+At the very minimum, is it recommended all applications for a Right of Entry Permit be submitted to LUPZ at least 15 working days prior to the next posted NRSC Meeting date to allow time for required administrative reviews and approvals.
 Please refer to the 2024 NRSC Meeting Schedule and the Right of Entry Request Timeline provided to assist with the timing of your request.
+There are a number of factors that may cause a meeting date.
+With this in mind, it is highly suggested you consider submitting your application for a GRIC Right of Entry Permit well before the intended meeting date.
+Furthermore, to avoid a circumstance beyond your control causing you to delay your visit, it may be wise to apply for a reasonable time frame (i.e. one weekday between October 11 and November 1, 2024).
+You can then coordinate the logistics of your visit with an Ordinance Team Member following approval of your application.